grelleum/SteelConnection/docs/lookup.rst

    <object>.lookup.model(model)

-These functions are accessed directly from the object you created and are specific to the SteelConnect API.
+These functions are accessed directly from the object you created and are specific to the SteelConnect CX API.

 Lookup Organization